-The following is about Dan Ivan, martial arts pioneer and icon, taken from 35 years of friendship and apprenticeship, some long nights of taping, and his own memoirs.
+This article by Robert Hunt is about Dan Ivan, martial arts pioneer and icon, taken from their 35 years of friendship and apprenticeship, some long nights of taping, and from Robert Hunts own memoirs.
 Mr. Ivan began training in Japan in 1948 and spent his life in the martial arts world.
-He passed away last year.
-The parts below in italics are Mr. Ivan’s own words from things he has written or tapes I have made.
+The quotes in italics are Mr. Ivan’s own words from things he has written or tapes I have made.
 Robert Hunt

 The light bulb swayed back and forth on one almost bare wire, tossing random illumination on the dark staircase below.
 Dan Ivan stared down the staircase and wondered if karate was worth the risk.
 The bombed out buildings had the feel of a concrete graveyard and who knew what the shouts from down below meant?
 Finally he mustered up the courage to take a few tentative steps down and crouched to catch a glimpse of the room.
 It was filled with Japanese in white karate uniforms and they didn’t look all that happy.
 It was three years after the end of the war, miles away from where most Americans wandered and worlds away from any place Dan Ivan had ever been.